marcotoronto/rdm-test/content/01_file_naming.md

    - Put family names first followed by first names or initials.
 - Write down your naming convention pattern and **document it** in your README file.
    - e.g. My file naming convention is [SA-MPL-EID]\_[YYYY-MM-DD]\_[###]_[status].[txt]
-   - Define acronyms, abbreviations and codes
+   - Define acronyms, abbreviations and codes.

 <p style="margin-top:25px;margin-bottom:25px">